sholly/servicemesh-demo/README.md

 `oc apply -f deployment-timeout/vs-leaf2-delay.yaml`

-run the response-times.sh, note we've introduced approximately a 2 second delay
+Now run the response-times.sh, note we've introduced approximately a 2 second delay

 Set timeout on leaf1.
 The timeout is less than the delay in leaf2, so the call should fail.

 `oc apply -f deployment/vs-timeout-leaf1.yaml`

-Run response-times.sh note the call failure remove timeout
+Now run response-times.sh, and note the call failures.
+Now remove the timeout

 `oc apply -f deployment/vs-removedelay-leaf1.yaml`

 Run response-times.sh again.

 ### Retries

 ## 7. Circuit Breaker

-Create the project servicemesh-circuitbreak, add to the Service Mesh Member Roll, and deploy the application.
+Create the project servicemesh-circuitbreak, then add it to the Service Mesh Member Roll, and deploy the application.

 `oc apply -f deployment/application.yaml`

-This is the vertx-greet svc, which will only allow 2 connections per second.
+For this exercise, we're using the vertx-greet svc, which will only allow 2 connections per second.

-run the parallel.sh script , note how we receive a 503 error after 1-2 calls.
+Run the parallel.sh script , note how we receive a 503 error after 1-2 calls.

-Add a connection pool to reduce connections allowed to the service.
+Now add a connection pool to reduce connections allowed to the service.

 `oc apply -f deployment/dr-connection-pool.yaml`